CollinVanderbilt5/employee-productivity-analysis/README.md

 - Overall system performance is more influenced by efficiency than scale

 ## How to Run
-Open `analysis.ipynb` in Jupyter Notebook or VS Code and run all cells sequentially.
+Open `employee_productivity_analysis.ipynb` in Jupyter Notebook or VS Code and run all cells sequentially.

 OR in a terminal:
 ```